CyberDragon Gold Price Hits $0.0029 on Top Exchanges (GOLD)

-CyberDragon Gold (GOLD) traded down 1% against the U.S. dollar during the 24 hour period ending at 22:00 PM Eastern on January 2nd.
-One CyberDragon Gold token can now be bought for $0.0029 or 0.00000006 BTC on major exchanges.
+CyberDragon Gold (GOLD) traded 0.3% higher against the U.S. dollar during the 24-hour period ending at 21:00 PM Eastern on January 6th.
 In the last week, CyberDragon Gold has traded down 0.2% against the U.S. dollar.
-CyberDragon Gold has a total market capitalization of $2.53 billion and approximately $21,126.06 worth of CyberDragon Gold was traded on exchanges in the last 24 hours.
+CyberDragon Gold has a market cap of $2.53 billion and $23,479.06 worth of CyberDragon Gold was traded on exchanges in the last 24 hours.
+One CyberDragon Gold token can currently be purchased for $0.0029 or 0.00000007 BTC on cryptocurrency exchanges.

 Here’s how other cryptocurrencies have performed in the last 24 hours: